 Skilled Services - Within our skilled nursing operations, we generate revenue from Medicaid, private pay, managed care and Medicare payors.
-We believe that our skilled mix, which we define as the number of days Medicare, managed care and other skilled patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations, from all payor sources (less days from senior living services) for any given period, is an important indicator of our success in attracting high-acuity patients because it represents the percentage of our patients who are reimbursed by Medicare, managed care and other skilled payors, for whom we receive higher reimbursement rates.
+We believe that our skilled mix, which we define as the number of days Medicare, managed care and other skilled patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations, from all payor sources (less days from senior living services) for any given period, is an important indicator of our success in attracting high-acuity patients because it represents the percentage of our patients who are reimbursed by Medicare, managed care and other skilled payors, for whom we receive higher reimbursement rates.

 We participate in supplemental payment programs and quality improvement programs in various states that provide supplemental Medicaid payments for skilled nursing facilities that are licensed to non-state government-owned entities such as city and county hospital districts.
-Numerous independent subsidiaries entered into transactions with various hospital districts providing for the transfer of the licenses for those skilled nursing facilities to the hospital districts.
+A number of our independent subsidiaries have entered into transactions with various hospital districts providing for the transfer of the licenses for those skilled nursing facilities to the hospital districts.
 Each affected independent subsidiary agreement between the hospital district and our subsidiary is terminable by either party to fully restore the prior license status.

 Standard Bearer - We generate rental revenue primarily by leasing post-acute care properties that we acquired to healthcare operators under triple-net lease arrangements, whereby the tenants are solely responsible for the costs related to the property, including property taxes, insurance and maintenance and repair costs, subject to certain exceptions.
-As of December 31, 2023, our real estate portfolio within Standard Bearer is comprised of 108 real estate properties.
-Of these properties, 79 are leased to our independent subsidiaries and 30 are leased to facilities wholly-owned and managed by third-party operators.
-During the year ended December 31, 2023, we generated rental revenues of \$82.5 million, of which \$66.7 million, was derived from our independent subsidiaries' operators and therefore eliminated in consolidation.
+As of December 31, 2024, our real estate portfolio within Standard Bearer is comprised of 124 real estate properties.
+Of these properties, 92 are leased to our independent subsidiaries and 33 are leased to facilities wholly-owned and managed by third-party operators.
+Of those 33 operations, one senior living operation is located on the same real estate property as a skilled nursing operation that an independent subsidiary operates.
+During the year ended December 31, 2024, we generated rental revenues of \$95.1 million, of which \$78.1 million was derived from our independent subsidiaries and therefore eliminated in consolidation.

 Other - Within our senior living operations, we generate revenue primarily from private pay sources, with a portion earned from Medicaid payors or through other state-specific programs.
-In addition, we hold majority membership interests in certain of our other ancillary operations.
 Payment for these services varies and is based upon the service provided.
 The payment is adjusted for an inability to obtain appropriate billing documentation or authorizations acceptable to the payor and other reasons unrelated to credit risk.